drduh/macOS-Security-and-Privacy-Guide/README.md

 A skilled attacker with unsupervised physical access could install a [hardware keylogger](https://trmm.net/Thunderstrike_31c3) to record all of your keystrokes.
 Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many off-the-shelf versions of this attack are designed to be plugged in between a USB keyboard and your computer.

-To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
+To protect against physical theft during use, use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
 All respond to USB events and can immediately shutdown your computer if your device is physically separated from you or an unauthorized device is connected.

 Consider purchasing a privacy screen/filter for use in public.